Josh Jung Player Props: Rangers vs. Astros

-On Saturday, Josh Jung (on the back of going 1-for-5 with an RBI) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Hunter Brown.
-First pitch is at 7:10 PM ET.
+After going 1-for-4 in his most recent game, Josh Jung and the Texas Rangers take on the Houston Astros (who will start Framber Valdez) at 7:10 PM ET on Sunday.

-In his last game he had a one-hit performance (1-for-5) against the Astros.
+He had a one-hit performance in his last game (1-for-4) against the Astros.

 Josh Jung Game Info & Props vs. the Astros